DavideNardone/PySMRS/README.md

 # Example

-The following summaries have been produced by setting the threshold *thrP* to 0.7, 06 and 0.5, rispectively.
+The following summaries have been produced by setting the threshold *thrP* to 0.7, 06 and 0.5, respectively.

 ![Alt Text](/img/vid_3.gif) ![Alt Text](/img/vid_2.gif) ![Alt Text](/img/vid_1.gif)